-Though it has similar sonic treatment, the new five-track EP from Oklahoma-based group Desert Youth doesn’t fit squarely into either dreampop or shoegaze music genres.
+Though it has similar sonic treatment, the new five-track EP from Oklahoma-grown artist Desert Youth doesn’t fit squarely into either dreampop or shoegaze music genres.

 Certainly, a foggy shroud of reverb fills the space of the entire record, and the moderate to slow tempos are more than familiar.
 Just under that surface, though, is a small batch of songs that are unusually dense in harmonies and unusually anthemic in their calm choruses.
 Desert Youth seems to draw as much influence from the 60's folk rock of The Byrds as from modern day indie darlings like Beach House.

 Like the atmospheric resonance of its production, the EP drifts at a faint distance, coating familiar shapes in elusive filters until reality feels like a sleepwalk.

 Primal rhythmic embellishments sometimes come in, as in the second leg of "Taino", like it wants to creep into the subconscious of the listener.
 Additionally, the lead vocal work is often dry and unremarkable, almost as if to say it is only a vehicle, a practical way to deliver the album's thoughtful musings without distraction.

 All of this lends to a slight otherworldly sensation that doesn't tap so much into outer realms as into undiscovered inner ones.
 For an album birthed at the pivotal place between personal loss and renewal, it’s an unusual approach.

 Where many would take the opportunity to explore the extreme highs and lows of such a time, Desert Youth tends to mute much of its emotion in exchange for a ponderous, philosophical take.
 Ultimately, this causes We Made a Mess of Things to border on blandness, but for inclined listeners, it offers a worthy experience as a meditative pop record.